Jingxuan-Yang/Robotics/README.md

 # Robotics
-some MATLAB programmes for Robotics course.
+Some MATLAB programmes for Robotics course.